Micro Reconstruction Connecticut and Houston

 These are ‘perforator flaps’ that utilize microsurgical techniques to dissect small blood vessels and by doing so, spare the surrounding muscle, thereby minimizing post-operative pain and expedite recovery.

-How Do I Find a Microsurgical Reconstructive Surgeon in Connecticut?
+How Do I Find a Microsurgical Reconstructive Surgeon in Houston?

 - Training at a top-ranked center.
 Both Dr. Fusi and Dr. Craig received their plastic surgery training at the esteemed Yale University.
 Dr. Craig then focused one year on microsurgical reconstruction at the nation’s leading cancer hospital, M.D.
 Anderson Cancer Center.